SCLW/CMOS_Synthesizer/README.md

 ### XOR MODULATOR [2×]

-Two XOR-based square-wave modulators (CD4070) for logical ring modulationto create new harmonic relationships.
+Two XOR-based square-wave modulators (CD4070) for logical ring modulation to create new harmonic relationships.
 Each modulated output is individually accessible and can be patched into other sections.

 ### SWITCH 1 OF 8 [2×]